reed-foster/pynq-audio/README.md

 # pynq-audio

-RTL and python for using the audio codec with Pynq, and some logic to demonstrate functionality
+RTL and python for using the audio codec with Pynq.
+Additional audio DSP project to demonstrate functionality:
+- Synthesis - slightly janky fixed-point FM synthesizer (still have some scaling issues; may need to change to floating point)
+- Analysis - spectral-based pitch detection.
+For now, uses a modified harmonic product spectrum and phase vocoder

 ## `src/rtl`